 - Apply the lessons learned at Sentara Healthcare to their assessment and implementation of AI.

-Sepsis Alliance gratefully acknowledges the support provided for the Sepsis: Across the Continuum of Care webinar series by bioMérieux, Inc., and by Jvion for this webinar.
+Sepsis Alliance gratefully acknowledges the support provided for the Sepsis: Across the Continuum of Care webinar series by bioMérieux, Inc., and by Jvion and Merck for this webinar.

 Scott Stewart, LSSBB, PMP, CSM